1000camels/audio-envelope/README.txt

 * Improved options, including putting them into one options field
 * Fixed bug with scrolling to active track
 * Upgrade babel + lodash to deal with security issue

+= 1.0.7 =
+* Adding Elementor skin for Elementors Posts Widget, so posts with Gutenberg AE blocks are rendered instead of all of the content